Benoît Poelvoorde

 Benoît Poelvoorde (/fr/, /nl-BE/; born 22 September 1964) is a Belgian actor and comedian.

 Early life

-His mother was a grocer and his father a driver, who died when Poelvoorde was still a minor.
+His mother was a grocer, and his father a truck driver who died when Poelvoorde was still a child.
 He attended the Jesuit Boarding School of Godinne before he left home at 17 to take classes at the Félicien Rops Technical Institute in Namur (Belgium) where he met Rémy Belvaux.
 He developed a passion for theater and became noted for his atypical interpretations.
-Not only was he destined to become a draughtsman, he also developed professionality as a photographer.
+Not only was he destined to become a draughtsman, he also developed professionally as a photographer.
 During his graphic design studies at the École de recherche graphique in Brussels, he also became friends with André Bonzel and, together with Rémy Belvaux, directed in 1988 Pas de C4 pour Daniel Daniel, his first movie, a student short film (which he co-directed and co-wrote).
 It was a stylized trailer for a mock-spy film.